jhap1982/giveituruguay/1995/1995-10-14 - Stockholm Globe Arena, Stockholm, Sweden/README.md

 ## Setlist

-Grand Pappy du Plenty part of
+1. Grand Pappy du Plenty part of
-Give It Away
+2. Give It Away
-Suck My Kiss
+3. Suck My Kiss
-"Pippi Longstocking" Theme Song tease
+4. "Pippi Longstocking" Theme Song tease
-Aeroplane
+5. Aeroplane
-Warped
+6. Warped
-Walkabout
+7. Walkabout
-Come as You Are tease
+8. Come as You Are tease
-Backwoods
+9. Backwoods
-My Friends
+10. My Friends
-Coffee Shop
+11. Coffee Shop
-Sound and Vision part of
+12. Sound and Vision part of
-Higher Ground
+13. Higher Ground
-Transcending
+14. Transcending
-Pea
+15. Pea
-One Big Mob
+16. One Big Mob
-Under the Bridge
+17. Under the Bridge
-ENCORE BREAK
+<br>ENCORE BREAK
-The Power of Equality
+18. The Power of Equality
-Deep Kick
+19. Deep Kick
-Me and My Friends
+20. Me and My Friends

 ## Notes